-Speaking of “All Are Welcome,” those of you who have been following my tour became aware of an Episcopal summer chapel in my hometown of Scarborough that “technically” is not open to the public.
+Speaking of “All Are Welcome,” those of you who have been following my tour became aware of an Episcopal summer chapel that “technically” is not open to the public.
 Like many of you, we were shocked and disheartened, but mostly baffled as to how such a thing can be permitted in an Episcopalian Diocese.
 I reached out to our Bishop, Rt.
 Rev. Stephen T. Lane, who was happy to chat with me about my tour and Maine’s Episcopal summer chapels.
 Our Bishop is a delightful conversationalist and human, and I felt comfortable enough to share openly with him about my joys and also my dismay about not being welcomed to that one chapel.

 I learned that the chapels aren’t technically Episcopal churches, nor are they part of the Diocese except for St. Philips By the Sea at Fortunes Rocks; they are “Episcopal worship sites” that are not “in union” with the Diocese.
 Bishop Lane called this “Anglican peculiars” of being associated but not belonging.
 What that means is that they are private, self-sustaining organizations formed by the original summer colonies a century ago that chose to follow the Book of Common Prayer.
 Since then generations have maintained the chapels by becoming stewards and congregants and pay their own way.
 Many make generous donations to the Diocese.
-As for the not-so-welcoming spirit of that one chapel, the Bishop put it into perspective for me: “The level of hospitality all depends upon the character of the community that gathers there.”
+As for the not-so-welcoming spirit of one chapel, the Bishop put it into perspective for me: “The level of hospitality all depends upon the character of the community that gathers there.”

 With that new understanding I suddenly felt an immense wave of gratitude that Wayne and I were so warmly welcomed into all the other chapels we visited.
 When I think about that knowledge along with how deeply personal many of the ties are to the chapels for the local communities, I felt humbled and appreciative realizing they didn’t have to welcome us but they chose to do so.